...

-Tōsuirō’s Kiyamachi Store
+Tōsuirō’s Kiyamachi Main Shop

 By watching how he prepares your food, you will know how passionate he is about cooking and the level of detail and effort he puts into his work.